ankush91/Creation-of-Cloud-Based-SQL-Injection-Assignment/code/src/readme.txt

 	+1 - test Database in my ID (TA's ID - 14057308)

 	*deletedb.sh deletes all Application<studentID's in students.txt> db's & (Application<14057308>).

+-> students.txt includes all 8-digit numeric (although any length should be fine) student Id's.